europace/kex-vorgang-import-api/README.md

         }
     }

-In `messages` you can find hints adaptions we made, for example values we could not process.
+In `messages` you can find hints and/or adaptions we made, for example about values we could not process.

 The property `antragsteller2` is only returned if the Vorgang has 2 Antragsteller.